-7.1 PART I: Introduction to Commercial Knowledge

-7.1.1 Introduction to Commerce
+- 7.1 PART I: Introduction to Commercial Knowledge (40%) - 7.1.1 Introduction to Commerce Learners will be able to: - a.

-- a.
 Differentiate: business, commerce and industry. - b.
 Identify and state the divisions of commerce. - c.
-State the role of commerce in production and economy.
+State the role of commerce in productionand economy. - 7.1.2 Production

-7.1.2 Production

 - a.
-Identify production classification (primary, secondary and tertiary production). - b.
-State types of occupations in production Commerce.
-(Industry. and Service oriented production). - c.
-Explain factors of production
+Identify production classification (primary, secondary and tertiary production). - State types of occupations in production (Industry, Commerce, and Service oriented production).

-- labor, capital, and organization). - d.
-Illustrate with a diagram and explain the occupational chart.
+- c.
+Explain factors of production (land, labour, capital, and organization). - d.
+Illustrate with a diagram and explain the occupational chart. - 7.1.3.
+Trade - 7.1.3.1 Types of Trade

-7.1.3.
-Trade

-7.1.3.1 Types of Trade

 - a.
 Explain the meaning of Home Trade and International Trade - b.
-Distinguish between Home Trade from International Trade

-7.1.3.2 Home trade
+Distinguish between Home Trade and International Trade - 7.1.3.2 Home trade